 About

-I am a researcher working on applied problems in global health, epidemiology, and development economics.
-I hold a PhD in statistics and run a small consultancy which works with academics, NGOs and charities.
+I am a researcher working on applied problems in global health, epidemiology, and development economics, with a PhD in statistics.

-Since 2020 I have also been working on COVID, including research on fractional dosing of vaccines, accelerating vaccine supply, and supporting human challenge trials (as an advisor to 1Day Sooner).
+I also work on vaccines, including research on fractional dosing of vaccines, accelerating COVID vaccine supply, and supporting human challenge trials (as an advisor to 1Day Sooner).
 For my work on COVID I was awarded an Emergent Ventures prize.
+I was previously funded by grants from Schmidt Futures and GiveWell.

 As a consultant at Certara (2014-2022) I worked on all stages of drug development, with focus on improving Bayesian modelling techniques in predicting real-world effectiveness of treatments, health technology assessment, and epidemiological modelling.